-Before you connect to a Windows computer, click the ‘Options’ button in the Remote Desktop Connection window.
-Go to the ‘Local Resources’ tab, and check ‘Disk drives’ under the ‘Local Devices’ section.
-Then connect to the remote server.
-Once connected, under ‘My Computer’ on the remote server you will notice a drive that has the name of your computer and is mapped to your Local Hard Drive.
-This setting is enabled by default in the .RDP configuration files distributed at the ‘Connect!’ page that is displayed after making a reservation.
+Before you connect to an on-prem Windows computer using RDP, click the Options button in the Remote Desktop Connection window.
+Go to the Local Resources tab, and check Disk drives under the Local Devices section.
+Then, connect to the remote server.
+Once connected, under My Computer on the remote server you will notice a drive that has the name of your computer and is mapped to your Local Hard Drive.
+This setting is enabled by default in the .RDP configuration files distributed at the Connect! page that is displayed after making a reservation.
 That setting is one of many that can be configured in your VCL User Preferences.

 If using Mac OSX: